 So, one of the things that we have to do in order to address this is to look at the ways in which that we cannot only enforce, fully enforce, the existing laws but also looking at new laws.
-One of the new laws that I think would be very helpful is the modeling the FCPA, Foreign Corrupt Practices Act, to make human rights abuses, enslavement of the Uyghurs, atrocity crimes, a law enforcement matter, attaching it to the existing law that we are discussing today.
+One of the new laws that I think would be very helpful is the modeling the FCPA, Foreign Corrupt Practices Act, to make human rights abuses, enslavement of the Uyghurs, atrocity crimes, a law enforce-

 The other thing is that we need to implement Uyghur Human Rights Policy Act that specifically mandates the administration to continue to sanction Chinese entities.
 And the UFLPA also requires Entity List designations.
 Since last June, there were only 20 companies that have been designated.
 We need to expand that.
 There are 55,000 entities doing business in the Uyghur region.
-We don't have to designate all of them at the entity list, but the vast majority of them, including this one here that I am showing this amazing report produced by my colleagues at the Uyghur Human Rights Project, reporting the dates, the red dates coming to the United States that are produced, exported by Xinjiang Production Construction Corps, which is recognized by the United States Government as a paramilitary and also sanctioned under the Global Magnitsky Act.
+We don't have to designate all of them at the entity list, but the vast majority of them, including this one here that I am showing this amazing report produced by my colleagues at the Uyghur Human Rights Project, reporting the dates, the red dates coming to the United States that are produced, exported by Xinjiang Production Construction Corps, which is recognized by the United States Government of the Children of the ernment as a paramilitary and also sanctioned under the Global Magnitsky Act.
 I would like to ask chairman for your permission to include this in the record.

-Chairman Smith.
+Chairman SMITH.
 Without objection.